 These variation estimates are the allele frequency and genotype prevalence estimates of human genetic variants for the entire U.S. population based on DNA data collected from participants in the Third National Health and Nutrition Examination Survey (NHANES III).
-(Centers for Disease Control and Prevention (CDC))
+(Centers for Disease Control and Prevention (CDC), HHS)

 In 2008, CDC's Office of Public Health Genomics (OPHG) started funding five new projects in state health departments and academic and research institutions and to translate human-genome information and applications into education, surveillance, and policy interventions.
-(Centers for Disease Control and Prevention (CDC))
+(Centers for Disease Control and Prevention (CDC), HHS)

-Fellowship to give genetics professionals an opportunity to contribute the policy-making process.
+Fellowship to give early career genetics professionals an opportunity to contribute to the development and implementation of national genomics literacy efforts, informal science education, science education policy, program development, and science education research.
 (American Society of Human Genetics (ASHG), National Human Genome Research Institute)

 The guide highlights innovative approaches and challenges by states to integrate genomics into their public health programs with information and resources for states to assess their current work in genomics and identify options for developing their programs.
 (Association of State and Territorial Health Officials (ASTHO))

 The report describes the genetics education and training needs of point-of-care health professionals, the public health workforce, and patients and consumers and provides recommendations to address these needs.
-(Department of Health and Human Services (HHS) U.S.)
+(U.S. Department of Health and Human Services (HHS) USA)

 Provides links to resources related to epigenetics and epigenomics, scientific areas focused on changes in the regulation of gene activity and expression which are not dependent on gene sequence.
-(Specialized Information Services Division)
+(National Library of Medicine, Specialized Information Services Division)

 Resource for students and teachers to learn about genetics.
 The website allows users to explore topics such as Cell Biology, DNA, Genes, Chromosomes, Heredity/Inheritance Patterns, Epigenetics/Inheritance and the Environment, Genetic Conditions, Evolution, Biostatistics, Biotechnology, DNA Forensics, and Top Issues in Genetics.
-(National Human Genome Research Institute, National Library of Medicine (NLM) U.S.)
+(National Human Genome Research Institute, National Library of Medicine (NLM), NIH USA)

 Genetics Home Reference is the National Library of Medicine's web site for consumer information about genetic conditions and the genes or chromosomes responsible for those conditions.
-(National Library of Medicine (NLM) U.S.)
+(National Library of Medicine (NLM), NIH USA)

 Blog on the results of genomic research, evaluation, and programs conducted by CDC and other institutions around the world from a public health perspective.
-(Centers for Disease Control and Prevention (CDC))
+(Centers for Disease Control and Prevention (CDC), HHS)

 Internet-based family health history tool that makes it easy for consumers to assemble and share family health history information within the family and with health care practitioners.
 Better use of health history information can support more informed and personalized patient care.
 (Office of the Surgeon General, HHS)